manuelarens/spike_train_editing/README.md

 - **processing_tools.py**: Contains helper functions such as file loading, signal processing, and saving routines.
 - **./measurements**: Directory where all measurements are stored and saved after processing.
 A sample measurement and (edited) decomposition is added.
 - **./reader_files**: Files that handle reading of certain file types.
 - **jsontomat.m**: A MATLAB script that converts OpenHDEMG-style `.json` files into `.mat` files, making the data compatible with MUEdit for further analysis.
 The script decompresses, decodes, and organizes EMG data, including motor unit pulse trains and associated metadata, and saves the output in `.mat` format.
-This allows comparison between datasets processed in OpenHDEMG and those used in MUEdit.
+This allows comparison between datasets processed this program and those used in MUEdit.

 ## Downloading or Cloning the Repository